 Behavioral Science Consultancy: Why you probably shouldn’t hire one

-Over the last few years, we’ve learned that only between 36% and 62% of the research in the field can be replicated.
-And the studies that can be replicated often have effect sizes only half as large as originally reported.
-The most in-depth study to date on real-world behavioral science “nudging” showed that nudges only have a 1.4% effect size, 1/6th of what would be expected from the academic research.
+Behavioral science is facing significant challenges.
+Recent analyses reveal that only between 36% and 62% of the research in the field can be replicated, and the studies that can be replicated often demonstrate effect sizes only half as large as originally reported.
+Even the most in-depth study to date on real-world behavioral science “nudging” has shown disappointing results, with nudges achieving just a 1.4% absolute effect size, only 1/6th of what academic research would predict.

 If you’re interested in hiring a behavioral science consultant or behavioral science consultancy, I would encourage you to save your money and invest that budget into user experience (UX) and product development.
 Most behavioral science consultancies just end up doing usability and UX work, but charging a much higher rate.
 This is even true of the most widely publicized and vaunted behavioral science teams, such as the White House’s Social and Behavioral Sciences Team.
 Their work was almost entirely focused on simplification, which is just another term for usability work.
 Their focus was on making the desired behaviors easier for people to perform.
 This sort of work has been done by UX teams at virtually every technology company for the last 20+ years, and there are thousands of terrific UX specialists and firms available to tackle this work for your company.